hashicorp/field-workshops-vault/draft_tracks/vault-advanced-data-protection-with-tokenization/01-enable-the-transform-secret-engine/assignment.md

 ---
 slug: enable-the-transform-secret-engine
+id: khxde7vllvvw
 type: challenge
 title: Enable the Transform (Tokenization) Secrets Engine
 teaser: In this first challenge, we will enable and configure Vault's Transform Secrets Engine with data tokenization.
 notes:
 - type: text
   contents: |-